 - Whether the company honors any do-not-track mechanisms

-Under US privacy law such as the CCPA, individuals have rights to request access and deletion of their personal information and to “opt out” of sales of their personal information.
-Under the upcoming California (CPRA), Colorado (CPA) and Virginia (VCDPA) privacy laws, consumers will have additional rights, including the right to correction of their personal information and the certain rights to opt out of sales, sharing and targeted advertising.
+Under the comprehensive US state privacy laws , individuals have various qualified rights to request access to, correction, and deletion of their personal information and to “opt out” of sales, sharing, and the use of their personal information for targeted advertising purposes.
 Further, these laws require businesses to conduct data protection or risk assessments before engaging in certain higher-risk processing activities, such as processing that relates to:

 - Certain unfair or intrusive profiling or targeted advertising purposes